ShankarBirTamang/pharmonico/README.md

 # 📚 **Learning Objectives**

-Through Pharmonico you will learn:
+Through PhilMyMeds you will learn:

 ### 🏥 **Healthcare**